jf-geo/parallel-processor/README.md

 Python 3.7+
 Optional dependancy of tqdm

-## simplify-passing-args branch
+## progressbar-improvements branch
 Improvements to make:
-- allow passing of args as a single arg or iterable, convert to tuple internally
+- create option for basic, no dependancies progressbar
+- get progressbar2 working if possible